-18. Members should be aware that Section 9 of the Commissioner for Standards Measure 2009 also places a duty on the Chief Executive and Clerk of the Assembly to refer a matter to the Commissioner, if the Clerk has reasonable grounds for suspecting:
+- 18. Members should be aware that Section 9 of the Commissioner for Standards Measure 2009 also places a duty on the Chief Executive and Clerk of the Senedd to refer a matter to the Commissioner, if the Clerk has reasonable grounds for suspecting: - That the conduct of a Member of the Senedd has, at a relevant time, failed to comply with a requirement of a relevant provision, and

-- that the conduct of an Assembly Member has, at a relevant time, failed to comply with a requirement of a relevant provision, and - that the conduct in question is relevant to the Clerk's functions under section 138 of the 2006 Act (Clerk to be the principal accounting officer for the Commission).
+- That the conduct in question is relevant to the Clerk's functions under section 138 of the 2006 Act (Clerk to be the principal accounting officer for the Commission).